robertfeliciano/lala-online/README.md

 You'll see a lot of output on your screen; that's because we've launched our mongo server, react client, and lala socketio server all at once.

 To get started using Lala Online, consult the Guide page once you sign in!

+If you like, you can signin using the Test User credentials provided in a Markdown file called `TestUserCreds.txt`.